quintel/documentation/docs/api/scenario-basics.md

 It is highly recommended that you mark as read-only those scenarios you wish to keep long-term.
 The ETM makes no guarantee about the availability or accuracy of old scenarios which are not set to be read-only.
 :::

-You may set slider values at the same time as changing the scenario to be protected.
-Your updates will be applied and the scenario protected against any future changes:
+You may set slider values at the same time as changing the scenario to be read-only.
+Your updates will be applied, and the scenario protected against any future changes:

 ```http2 title="Example request"
 PUT /api/v3/scenarios/12345 HTTP/2